More Able Provision

 Overview

-At The Downs School we are committed to providing outstanding learning opportunities for all of our students.
+At The Downs School we are committed to providing outstanding learning opportunities for all our students.
 We aim to ensure that all students, including those who are very able, are challenged and stretched in their learning every day, in every lesson.
-Provision for our most able students is embedded in all aspects of school life and is not an exclusive programme for a small number of students.
+We aim for provision for our most able students, post Covid, to be embedded in all aspects of school life.

-Identifying the abilities of all of our students is a continual process.
-Some students have been identified as ‘gifted and talented’ at their primary schools but students’ abilities develop throughout life and as such identification is ongoing.
+Identifying the abilities of all our students is a continual process.
+Some students have been identified as ‘gifted and talented’ at their primary schools; however, we acknowledge that students’ abilities develop throughout life.
+As such, identification is ongoing.

 • Identification by faculties and subjects.